 NOTES:

-• Some distributions may have some additional optional tarballs.
+- Not all distributions will have all of the above optional tarballs. - Some distributions may have some additional optional tarballs.

 If you miss some and want to install them later, go to the Manual Installation (section 4., page 5) section.